Guten-Reader/guten_reader_FE/README.md

 - Front End created in React Native and tested with Jest/Enzyme.

-- Back End created in Rails and Sinatra and tested in rspec and ??.
+- Back End created in Rails and Sinatra and tested in rspec and unittest.

 ### Team